Exposure (Robert Fripp album): Release

-The album was remixed in 1983, and this second "definitive edition" was released in 1985 featuring some alternate takes.
+The album was remixed in 1983, and this second "definitive edition" was released in 1985 featuring some alternative takes.
 In 2006, a 24-bit two-disc remaster appeared on Fripp's Discipline Global Mobile label.
 One disc contained the original 1979 album, and the second disc contained a third version of Exposure with bonus tracks.
 The "definitive edition" version of "Chicago" is not included on the 2006 version; however, the version of the song on disc two is mostly identical to the definitive edition version with minor variants.
 A facsimile of that second edition can be created by programming the contents of the second disc as 1-2-3-20-5-21-22-8-9-10-11-12-13-14-15-16-17.
 There was also a version of "Water Music II" that ran more than 6 minutes.
 On the 1985 remix, the vinyl label lists the song at 6:10 while there are CD versions that list the song at 6:24.
 These are the same.
 The 6:10 timing on the vinyl remix was in error.
 Adding further confusion, many CDs that list the song as 6:24 on the track list actually contain the edited 3:52 version.
 The 6:24 version is on some early CD versions, but since the catalogue numbers are the same, finding one remains problematic.
 It is not on the 2006 remaster, even though it contains the remixed version (it runs 3:55).

 In 2022, DGM released Exposures, a massive 32-disc box set (25 compact discs, 3 DVD discs and 4 Blu-ray discs) featuring all four versions of Exposure, including a fourth new mix done by Steven Wilson (in stereo, surround sound, and Dolby Atmos variants) as well as related Fripp albums (God Save the Queen/Under Heavy Manners, The League of Gentlemen and Let the Power Fall, all presented in remastered original mixes as well as new Steven Wilson mixes), live recordings, studio outtakes, the complete Frippertronics tape loops from the period between the start of the Exposure/Scratch/Sacred Songs sessions and the reformation of King Crimson for the Discipline album.

 Reception

 Paul Stump, in his 1997 History of Progressive Rock, called the album "formidably eloquent" and "breathlessly diverse", adding that while it is conventional in style, it has a remarkable coherence that presages the approach used by the 1980s incarnation of King Crimson.

+Rolling Stone said, "all the cleverness boils away, and the music seems slapdash and thin – more like a session player's first tentative record than the work of a ten-year-plus veteran of demanding progressive music.
+Fripp wrote no melodies.
+Instead, he handed his vocalists (Daryl Hall, Peter Hammill, Terre Roche, Peter Gabriel) the lyric sheet, played the backing track and asked them to improvise tunes on the spot.
+This is Exposures most avant-garde idea."